+

 Each time I read Ulysses, I am surprised by the way it always sends me to sleep somewhere in the middle of the Proteus episode; the third section in which Stephen Dedalus walks across Sandymount Strand.
 Or perhaps I should say that my reading becomes so slowed and loosened by dreaming, it feels like a different kind of consciousness.
 No book frees the mind in this way: Ulysses happens in the place where words start.
 The prose enters the reader and opens them out.

-I bought the book on holiday when I was fourteen years old and read with no great panic about understanding it, and this was a very fortunate first meeting, because the language of Ulysses refuses to be understood; it will not settle on a final meaning and constantly invites the reader to fill in the gaps.
+I bought the book on holiday when I was fourteen years old and read with no great panic about understanding it, and this was a very fortunate first meeting because the language of Ulysses refuses to be understood; it will not settle on a final meaning and constantly invites the reader to fill in the gaps.
 This makes it a truly democratic work, for all the elitism that attends its reputation.
 Whether the reader is young or old, pedantic or carefree, the language eludes our possession.
-It is democratic too, in its subject matter; an ordinary day in the life of two men, in a city on the edge of Europe, where nothing much happens and everything you could possibly imagine also happens.
+It is democratic, too, in its subject matter; an ordinary day in the life of two men, in a city on the edge of Europe where nothing much happens and everything you could possibly imagine also happens.

 My first copy of Ulysses was taken away from me when I came home from that holiday, and put away by my mother to read when I was older.
 Back then it was a disgraceful book – and it still is slightly disgraceful, that is part of its intention – but I walk my home town and am proud of these written stones and streets, each turn a new, perambulating sentence in one of the finest books in the world.